johntsinger/da-python-p4/README.md

 #### Tournament menu :

-The tournament menu lets you :
+The tournament menu allows you to :
 - (1) Add players to this tournament if it hasn't already strated
 - (2) Start or continue this tournament (access round menu)
 - (3) View and export all players in this tournament